-- Your tattoo must be at least six weeks old prior to laser removal.
+- Your tattoo must be at least two weeks old and healed prior to laser removal.

 - If you have had a previous removal treatment you will need to wait 6-8 weeks before we can treat the area with our tattoo removal process.

 - Do not expose the area to direct sunlight, tanning beds and stay away from self- tanning creams and spray tans for two to three weeks prior to your appointment.
 We cannot treat suntanned areas with the laser.
 If the area around your tattoo is tan, you run the risk of hypo (too little) or hyper (too much) pigmentation.

 - If your Tattoo will be in the sun, use sunscreen with SPF50 or higher for 3 weeks prior to being treated.
 It is even better if you can keep your tattoo covered.
 If you come in tan, you may be asked to wait until your tan has faded before we will do the procedure.

 - Make sure you shave the area to be lasered so that it is clean of hair the day of or before your treatment.

 - Pain medications such as Motrin, Aspirin and Aleve thin blood and promote bruising and therefore should be avoided 3 to 7 days before the tattoo removal process begins.
 Tylenol is fine.

 When your tattoo was first applied, the pigment attached itself to the dermal layer of your skin.
 When our Certified Laser Specialist treats your tattoo with the laser, the laser energy passes harmlessly through the top layer of skin and breaks up some of the ink into small particles that are absorbed (metabolized) by the immune system.
 Also, some of the ink absorbs the laser energy and will become a crystallized solid, which your skin will then push it out (exfoliate) like a splinter.